Anti-Inflammatory Diets and IBS

 • I felt more in control after the reintroduction phase because I learned which foods were triggering my symptoms.

-• The combination of Paleo and Low FODMAP diets helped with my inflammation.
+• The combination of a Paleo and a Low FODMAP diet helped alleviate my inflammation.
 For so long, my intestines felt swollen, and the swelling improved.

 That being said, I wasn’t perfect.
 It’s easy for some high FODMAP foods or ingredients to sneak in.
 But I planned my meals as carefully as possible.

 I was grateful that I could switch to gluten-free options, and my boyfriend didn’t mind.
-It helps to have a supportive partner.
+Having a supportive partner is beneficial.
 I didn’t stay on a Paleo Low FODMAP diet because it is very restrictive.
 I needed to eat more sustainably.

 Over time, I have been able to eat small portions of foods that initially triggered symptoms, such as legumes and onions.
 It’s a good idea to retest the foods that initially triggered symptoms because you may be able to tolerate them better after some time.
 The Low FODMAP diet is not meant to be a long-term restrictive diet.